michaelpmolloy/DNA-Age-Predictions/README.md

 ### Elastic-net compared to neural networks (PCA neural network)

-* **Accuracy**: The elastic-net models significantly outperformed the best neural network model (PCA neural network) especially in the older cohort which the neural network struggled to give accurate predictions.
+* **Accuracy**: The elastic-net model significantly outperformed the best neural network model (PCA neural network) especially in the older cohort which the neural network struggled to give accurate predictions.

 * **Implementation**: The elastic was significantly easier to implement as it automatically performed feature selection and training, compared to neural networks which needed dimensionality reduction then training.